Free Training Tips to Stop Puppy Nipping and Mouthing

 I spent a few minutes going over some feeding tips and the best food, treats and chew toys to give a puppy.
 You can get these free puppy training food tips in the video below.

-No puppy training session would be complete without teaching some basic commands so I showed the guardians how to train a puppy to sit.
-Becca figured out the sit within a few minutes, so we pushed further, training her to lay down, sit up and come and sit in front of whoever called her.
-This is one sharp pup, but its not surprising.
-One of the smartest dogs on the plant it a Border Collie.
+Becca understood the situation in a few minutes.
+We then trained her to lay down, sit up, and come to whoever called her.
+This is one sharp pup, but it’s not surprising.
+One of the smartest dogs on the planet is the Border Collie.

 Once that is the case, I strongly recommend practicing each command separately and in a different order.
 If you train a dog to do the same series of commands in a row over and over, they will start to associate them.
 You ask the puppy to sit, they do, then immediately move into a down position, then sit up, etc.